SirMorde/passwd-backend/README.md

 sudo -i
 ```

-Then navigate to the project directory and simply run the following command to download all dependencies automatically:
+Then navigate to the project directory and simply run the following command to download all dependencies automatically (Same on Windows):
 ```
 cd ..\passwd-backend
 pip install -r requirements.txt